Hubs-Foundation/hubs-docs/docs/setup-updating.md

 <img src="img/manage-subscription.png" alt="The subscription dashboard">

-2. **Click "Cancel" next to your Hub's subscription information to prevent your subscription from renewing.**
+2. **Select "Cancel" next to your Hub's subscription information to prevent your subscription from renewing.**

 ## Requesting A Refund